WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

-Note that we disable the save button when there are no edits and when the page is currently being saved.
+Note that we disable the _save_ button when there are no edits and when the page is currently being saved.
 This is to prevent the user from accidentally pressing the button twice.

+Also, interrupting a *save* in progress is not supported by `@wordpress/data` so we also conditionally disabled the _cancel_ button.

 Here's what it looks like in action: